Wyoming HiSET® Requirements

-Each testing center may charge an additional administrative fee that will be collected locally and is separate from any ETS-based charges.
-This is not a standard fee; each center sets the amount locally.
-This fee is due on the day of your test.
+The ETS fee per subtest is $10.
+Each test center may charge an additional administrative fee that will be collected locally and is separate from any ETS-based charges.
+This fee varies by test center and is due on the day of your test.

 - I only have cash, how can I pay for my HiSET exam?

 You must pay for the exam at the time you schedule it online or by phone, so you aren't able to pay with cash.
 However, if you only have cash, you may use it in one of the following ways:

 - purchase a prepaid PayPal® My Cash Card and fund a PayPal account

 - purchase a VISA®, MasterCard® or American Express® gift card

 - open a free checking account and pay with an electronic check (eCheck)

 If you are purchasing a prepaid credit card or gift card, be sure to check the cards before you purchase them for any restrictions that might prevent you from using them in our registration system, such as restrictions against using the card for online purchases.
 To learn more about how you can use one of these payment methods, download the Cash Options for HiSET Test Takers flyer.

 - How do I pay for the HiSET exam if I am scheduling through my online account?